aamiguet/advent-2025/README.md

 * Day 2: how can we constraint bounds for a repeating pattern?
 * Day 3: it feels brute forcish
 * Day 4: Arrays are mutable 😉
+* Day 5: in how many ways can ranges overlap?